xiongrxchn/IntelBri.github.io/index.md

 ### Outdoor experiments

 Our experimental works were conducted separately in Zhangzhou and Nanjing, China.
 The team collects the hand-labeled signals by continuously moving several known roads and recording raw accelerometer and GPS data.
-Using mobile phone's network hotspots, we control the Raspberry Pi with remote-control app [Anydeck](https://anydesk.com/) and communicate the collected accelerometer and GPS signals to the OpenChirp.
+Using mobile phone's network hotspots, we control the Raspberry Pi with a remote-control app [Anydeck](https://anydesk.com/) and communicate the collected accelerometer and GPS signals to the OpenChirp.

 ![](Images/outdoors.png)
 ![](Images/outdoor_7.png)